 You may pay for you bus fare as you go with a contactless payment card or device (credit or debit card) or with an Oyster Card which you can purchase at the airport, Tube Stations and London Travel Information Centres.
 Both payment methods offer the benefit of daily and weekly fare caps.
 If using a contactless payment card, you will only be charged once per day for your day's travel.
 Whatever fare medium you use, simply touch it onto the yellow card reader as you enter the bus.
 Double decker buses must be boarded through the front doors, but the articulated buses can be entered through any door.
 Yellow card readers are located at each door.
 Cash fares are not accepted.
 For more information visit our London Transport Fares page.

-PDF Download: London Visitors Brochure and Route Maps
+Download: London Visitors Route Map

 London Bus Map